What Happens at a Drug and Alcohol Evaluation?

 Most people are familiar with the term “drug testing,” but drug and alcohol evaluations are a different process.
 Evaluations are conducted to help determine if someone has a substance abuse problem and, if so, what kind of treatment they need.

-There are a number of different ways to conduct a Alcohol and Drug Evaluation Near Me.
+There are a number of different ways to conduct an alcohol and drug evaluation near me.
 The most common method is to have the person being evaluated fill out a questionnaire.
 This questionnaire will ask about the person’s drug and alcohol use, as well as any problems they may have experienced as a result of their use.

 In some cases, a physical exam may also be conducted.
 This exam can help to rule out any medical conditions that could be causing or contributing to the person’s substance abuse.